jacoborus/deno-buckets/README.md

 ## Usage

 This library exports 2 methods `loadBuckets` and `bundle`.
 The first one exposes a tree with the contents of your folders and the second one bundles the app with all the assets.
 Both methods require the bundle options as unique parameter.

 **BundleOptions**:

 - **key** _string_: this avoids stores clashing
 - **entry** _string_: it should be in the same folder as your bundler file
 - **output** _string_: if you omit this, the bundle will be sent to stdout
-- **buckets** _BucketOptions_: see below
+- **buckets** _BucketOptions[]_: a list of bucket configurations.
+See below

 **BucketOptions**:

 - **name** _string_: for future reference
 - **folder** _string_: relative to the entry point of your app
 - **maxDepth?** _number_: by default, there's no limit
-- **exts?**: _string[]_: a list of extensions to filter in
+- **exts?**: _string[]_: a list of extensions to filter in.
 - **match?**: _RegExp[]_: a list of regexes to filter in
 - **skip?**: _RegExp[]_: a list of regexes to filter out
 - **trimExtensions?** _boolean_: remove the extension from the file name
+- **decoder?** _function_: it uses TextDecoder by default

+Arguments marked with a question mark (?) are optional

 ## Example